[printfriendly current='yes']

 Stage 1 typically uses various methods to help users understand their goals and tasks.
 These include:

-1- Contextual inquiry The task analyst visits the user on-site and interviews to get a sense of the user’s role and typical activities.
+The task analyst visits the user on-site and interviews to get a sense of the user’s role and typical activities.
 Also, the analyst will discuss the use of various tools and procedures.
 The analyst then watches the user at work.
 The analyst then observes the user for a while and asks questions.

-2- Interviews using the critical incident technique: The interviewer asks users to recall important incidents and asks many more questions to get specific details.
+using the critical incident technique: The interviewer asks users to recall important incidents and asks many more questions to get specific details.
 These stories give details about the tasks completed, the goals of the user, and the problems they face.

-3- Record keeping – Users are required to keep records of their tasks or make diary entries over a period of time.
+Users are required to keep records of their tasks or make diary entries over a period of time.
 Tracking software is also available to monitor user activity.

-4- Activity sampling – Users are recorded and watched for a set period to document the completed tasks, their frequency, duration, and frequency.
+Users are recorded and watched for a set period to document the completed tasks, their frequency, duration, and frequency.

-5- Simulations The task analyst walks users through the steps they might take to use a system.
+The task analyst walks users through the steps they might take to use a system.

 Research should not be limited to self-reported behavior.
 Instead, observe the user in action.
 You could miss important details or nuances.

-Stage 2 – Analyze Tasks
+Stage 2 – Task analysis UX design

 Stage 2 will see the task analyst organize the observations according to specific attributes such as order, frequency, or cognitive demands.
 This allows them to determine the complexity of users’ processes to reach their goals.
 This analysis often results in a graphic representation known as a task-analysis diagram.

 You can produce many types of diagrams, including operational sequences and standard flowcharts.
-Hierarchical task analysis (HTA) is the most common and widely used in task analysis.
+Hierarchical task analysis (HTA) is the most common and widely used in task analysis UX.
 Below is a hierarchical task analysis diagram for creating a digital copy of a physical letter.
 It was created using a new scanner at home.
 An HTA diagram begins with a scenario and a goal, highlighting the main tasks that must be done to reach it.
 These tasks are called ‘operations’ in human factors.
 Each task in the top layer can easily be broken down into smaller tasks.
 The complexity of the analysis and the level of detail desired by the analyst will determine the number of subtasks.

 A task-analysis diagram can be useful to show the process in its entirety and is a great communication tool, especially for complex systems.
 However, it can also serve as a starting point for further analysis.